Electron-boson spectral density functions of cuprates obtained from optical spectra via machine learning: Machine learning approach for inversion problems

 where $F(\cdot)$ represents a forward (integral) operator.
 The MLA learns to mimic its inverse operation $F^{-1}: 1/\tau^{op}(\omega) \rightarrow I^2\chi(\omega)$, via the machine.
 Because the data space is huge in this case due to discretization, it is hard to get a proper training data set that could represent the data manifold of our problem without experts’ domain knowledge.
 In this regard, the training data sets can be a constraint for applications of the MLA.
 Therefore, one needs to appropriately design a training data set for his/her input data to be analyzed.

-In general, the electron-boson spectral density function ($I^2\chi(\omega)$) of cuprates can be obtained from measured reflectance spectrum by using a well-established process\cite{schachinger:2006,hwang:2015a}.
-This process consists of a series of steps from measured reflectance, through the optical conductivity, the optical self-energy (or optical scattering rate), to the electron-boson spectral density (or glue) function\cite{hwang:2015a}.
-In this paper, we focus on the last step of the process from the optical scattering rate ($1/\tau^{op}(\omega,T)$) to the glue function ($I^2\chi(\omega,T)$) using one of the generalized Allen formulas\cite{shulga:1991} as
+In general, the electron-boson spectral density function [$I^2\chi(\omega)$] of cuprates can be obtained from measured reflectance spectrum by using a well-established process\cite{schachinger:2006,hwang:2015a}.
+This process consists of a series of steps from measured reflectance, through the optical conductivity, the optical self-energy (or optical scattering rate), to the EBSD function\cite{hwang:2015a}.
+In this paper, we focus on the last step of the process from the optical scattering rate [$1/\tau^{op}(\omega,T)$] to the EBSD function [$I^2\chi(\omega,T)$] using one of the generalized Allen formulas\cite{shulga:1991} as

 where $T$ is the temperature and $K(\omega, \Omega, T)$ is the kernel, which depends on the material phases\cite{hwang:2018}.
-The kernel in Eq.
+The kernel in Eqn.
 (2) is known as the Shulga's kernel\cite{shulga:1991} and can be applied to optical spectrum at a finite temperature and with a constant density of states.
-The integral Allen formula needs to be solved through inversion methods to obtain the glue function from a measured optical scattering rate.
+The integral Allen formula needs to be solved through inversion methods to obtain the EBSD function from a measured optical scattering rate.
 As mentioned previously, the model-dependent least squares fitting method and the model-independent MEM method have been used to numerically solve the integral equation\cite{hwang:2006,schachinger:2006,hwang:2007}.
-In this study, we developed a new method to obtain the glue function from measured optical scattering rate via an MLA.
+In this study, we developed a new method to obtain the EBSD function from measured optical scattering rate via an MLA.

 Our approach is based on the recent developments in machine learning, especially in the area of deep learning \cite{lecun:2015}.
 With the advent of big data and unprecedented computational power, deep learning has been applied in various disciplines in science and engineering and has achieved impressive successes\cite{hannun:2014, yamins:2014, sadowski:2014}.
 Deep learning utilizes multiple interconnected layers, which allow for representing rich nonlinear models\cite{SIEGELMANN1995}.
 With an ample amount of data, a well-trained deep learning network produces much more accurate and faster results than any conventional approaches in a wide range of problems.
 For a more detailed information on machine learning and its application to physics, we refer the reader to a literature\cite{Carleo:2019}.